| IntroductionOverview

 deviation meter, Jim K6CCC offered this alternate

-"My standard advice for people who do not
+suggestion: "My standard advice for people who do not

 have access to a deviation meter is to set your path to